Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 ### Lady Wachter's Wish

 Ernst Larnak (see area N4) begins shadowing the characters.
-Characters who have a passive Wisdom (Perception) score of 14 or higher notice him doing so.
+Characters who have a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 14 or higher notice him doing so.
 If they confront him, he claims that he keeps a watchful eye on all strangers, though he doesn't mention the name of his employer.
 If the characters threaten him, he backs off and reports to Lady Wachter after he believes he's not being watched or pursued.

 Lady Wachter is looking for powerful allies to help her oust the burgomaster.
 If Ernst tells her that he thinks the characters fit the bill, Lady Wachter has Ernst or her sons invite the characters to a private dinner at Wachterhaus.
 During the dinner, Lady Wachter determines whether the characters have the ability and the resolve to crush the baron.